owasp-sbot/MGraph/docs/dev/bugs/bug__type-safe-annotation-inheritance.md

 # Post-Mortem: Type_Safe Annotation Inheritance Bug

 ## Introduction
 This document presents a detailed post-mortem analysis of a complex bug encountered in the Type_Safe system's annotation inheritance mechanism.
-The bug manifested in the MGraph-AI project when attempting to clone graph edges using Type_Safe's serialization capabilities.
+The bug manifested in the MGraph-DB project when attempting to clone graph edges using Type_Safe's serialization capabilities.
 What made this bug particularly interesting was its inconsistent behavior - operations would succeed on first attempt but fail on subsequent tries, suggesting a subtle interaction between Python's type system, inheritance mechanics, and our custom type safety implementation.

 The bug investigation spanned multiple areas including:
 - Python's annotation inheritance system